RafaelLopez-Sanchez/marine_sediments/README.md

 This page contains several folders with .csv files and scripts for this articles.

-'Beta Diversity': CSV of the Beta diversity matrix at the class level.
+- Beta Diversity': CSV of the Beta diversity matrix at the class level.

 'CAZymes in sediments': CSV matrixes of CAZyme counts and extracellular  CAZyme counts found in our metagenome samples.